cheungbx/fridgemon/README.md

  https://github.com/ThingPulse/esp8266-oled-ssd1306

+Repeat this process until all missing library files have been instlaled.

 Once the program is uploaded, the board will be reset, and you will see diagnosis messages on the serail monitor.
 Check that WIFI is connected successfully.
 If no, check the SSID nad password you put into credentials.h.
 You can click the reset button on the ESP8266 board to reboot any time.